 (b) the employer in question has been given an opportunity to make submissions in relation thereto orally or in writing or both in person or by his agent.

-35. Register of Employers and Register of Employees
+35. Register of employers and register of employees

 (1) For the purposes of this Act, the Board shall establish and maintain a register of employers and a register of employees.